Q. What does a heart screening entail?

 Are there any risks or side effects?

-An ECG is a quick, safe and painless test.
+ECG & ECHO are quick, safe and painless tests.
 No electricity is put into your body while it's carried out.

 An exercise ECG is performed under controlled conditions.
 The person carrying out the test will carefully monitor you, and they’ll stop the test if you experience any symptoms or start to feel unwell.